AgnesMayYao/https-github.com-AgnesMayYao-academic-kickstart/content/project/batch_norm/index.md

 date = 2019-05-01T00:00:00

 # Project summary to display on homepage.
+summary = "Studied batch normalization

-summary = "Compared the regularization effect of batch normalization, layer normalization, instance normalization, group normalization and dropout using Convolutional Neural Nets on CIFAR-10 dataset"
+Compared the regularization effect of batch normalization, layer normalization, instance normalization, group normalization and dropout using Convolutional Neural Nets on CIFAR-10 dataset"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`